ualbertalib/jupiter/docs/jupiter_phase_2.md

 (assuming you've set up a method some where to return the current RSolr::Client connection. https://github.com/rsolr/rsolr explains how.
 Error handling and empty/nil values will need to be taken into account, too, but this should generally work for most things)

+Alternatively, Rochkind mentions a plan to use Traject for indexing (presumably in the background?) in his proposed IR plan.
+It seems less _simple_ to do it that way, to me, but since he's both the core Traject developer and aware of what he needs for indexing, I can't say there's anything wrong with it, and I'm sure it's an approach with which he's intimately familiar.
+It seems like more moving parts for what's currently needed here for the IR, though.

 Asset Management
 =================